Sunday, October 27, 2013

 Wash and stem the okra, and then slice it very fine.
 Chop the tomatoes fine and preserve the juice.
 Chop the onions fine, and then fry them in the butter, in a large pot.
 Wash the rice well.
 Slow stew the onions, tomatoes and juice, and pepper in about three quarts of water and one pint of oyster juice for three hours, stirring frequently.
 Don’t add the okra and rice until ten minutes before serving, then let it come to a boil.
 Drop in the oysters, boil up once, and serve.

-Born a mile or so from Black Bayou in the little Louisiana town of Vivian, Eric Wilder grew up listening to his grandmother’s tales of politics, corruption and ghosts that haunt the night.
-He now lives in Oklahoma with wife Marilyn, and continues to pen mysteries and short stories with a southern accent.
-He is the author of the French Quarter Mystery Series set in New Orleans.
+Born near Black Bayou in the little Louisiana town of Vivian, Eric Wilder grew up listening to his grandmother’s tales of politics, corruption and ghosts that haunt the night.
+He now lives in Oklahoma where he continues to pen mysteries and short stories with a southern accent.
+He is the author of the French Quarter Mystery Series set in New Orleans, and the Paranormal Cowboy Series.
 Please check it out on his Amazon, Barnes & Noble, and iBook author pages.
+You might also like to check out his website.